 Wherever you go in the Western world, the grandest building in town is usually the local church.
-I’ve seen lavish churches and cathedrals in France, Germany, Austria, Russia, even Mexico and Panama.
-But to me, the most impressive was the Basilica of Nôtre Dame, in Montreal.
+There are lavish churches and cathedrals in France, Germany, Austria, Russia, even Mexico and Panama.
+But oneof the most impressive is the Basilica of Nôtre Dame, in Montreal.

 The Basilica doesn’t have the kind of reputation attached to Paris’ famous Nôtre Dame Cathedral.
 So I wasn’t expecting much when I visited.
 But like everyone else who steps through the doors, I was struck silent by the beauty on display.